Registrations for the 2019-2020 ETK program school year are now closed.

 On March 12, 2019, the Palo Alto Unified School District Board of Education approved the Expanded Transitional Kindergarten program (ETK) to include historically underrepresented/socioeconomically disadvantaged students, who turn five after December 2, and before the last day of the school year.
 For the 2019-2020 school year, this includes children that were born after December 2, 2014 and before June 5, 2015.
-Registrations submitted to the PAUSD Registration Services office (25 Churchill Ave) that meet the May 4, 2019 deadline will be reviewed for qualification under any of the following criteria for historically underrepresented or socioeconomically disadvantaged students:
+Registrations submitted to the PAUSD Registration Services office (25 Churchill Ave) will be reviewed for qualification under any of the following criteria for historically underrepresented or socioeconomically disadvantaged students:

 - Student’s race/ethnicity is Hispanic/Latino, Black or African American, Pacific Islander, or Native American